AfuneFreddy/alx-pre_course/README.md

 My first readme
-its nice being in alx programme
+ its nice being in alx programme as a software engineering student